Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

 + Internal
   + Other
     + [`addToVariableCache`](/classes/wavevortextransform/addtovariablecache.html) add variable to internal cache, in case it is needed again
+    + [`buildTransformationMatrices`](/classes/wavevortextransform/buildtransformationmatrices.html) Part of the internal initialization process where the coefficients for the transformation matrices are constructed.
     + [`clearVariableCache`](/classes/wavevortextransform/clearvariablecache.html) clear the internal cache
     + [`clearVariableCacheOfTimeDependentVariables`](/classes/wavevortextransform/clearvariablecacheoftimedependentvariables.html) clear the internal cache of variables that claim to be time dependent
     + [`defaultTransformDimensions`](/classes/wavevortextransform/defaulttransformdimensions.html) return array of TransformDimensions initialized by default